bucsspring2024/final-project-mj/README.md

 1. Add text with customizable color, size, and font
 2. Add images from various sources
 3. Change the background color
-4. (?)
-Create random vision boards!
+4. Remove text and images if you change your mind
-5. Save your vision board!
+5. Save your vision board as an image!

 ### Classes